finite-element/finite-element-course/doc/source/index.rst

    software to solve finite element problems in one and two dimensions.

    This part of the module will be taught by `Dr David Ham
-   <http://www.imperial.ac.uk/people/david.ham>`_ in two hours per week
+   <http://www.imperial.ac.uk/people/david.ham>`_ in two hours per
-   of computer laboratory time.
+   week of computer laboratory time.
+A PDF version of the implementation exercise notes is `available here
+   <Finiteelementcourse.pdf>`_.

 .. only:: html